1. Jainism was founded by__________.

 Explanation: Both continue with their distinct practices and centers.

-97. The Digambara center of learning and worship in South India is:
+97. The Digambara center of learning and worship in South India is__________.

 A) Shravanabelagola (Karnataka)